 Submitted applications are assessed against a range of criteria including those listed above, and then students may be invited to attend an interview with the Principal or Head of Campus.
-Applicants will be invited to complete an independently designed standardised general achievement test.
+Applicants for Year 4 and any level above will be invited to complete an independently designed standardised general knowledge test.
 This is a thoroughly researched and nationally normed assessment instrument and provides a multifaceted estimate of students' level of general academic ability and aptitude.
-It should be noted that this test is used to inform the committee regarding student needs, it is not an entrance test.
+It should be noted that this is not the sole criteria for acceptance into the College.